Joker (The Dark Knight): Critical reception

-Film critics, co-stars Maggie Gyllenhaal and Michael Caine, and many of Ledger's colleagues in the film community joined Bale in calling for and predicting a nomination for the 2008 Academy Award for Best Supporting Actor in recognition of Ledger's performance in The Dark Knight, which he would go on to receive and win.
+Film critics, co-stars Maggie Gyllenhaal and Michael Caine, and many of Ledger's colleagues in the film community joined Christian Bale in calling for and predicting that he would receive a nomination for the Academy Award for Best Supporting Actor for his performance in The Dark Knight.
+At the 81st Academy Awards, honoring films of 2008, Ledger posthumously received and won the Academy Award for Best Supporting Actor.

 Legacy

 In 2022, Clayton Davis of Variety ranked Ledger's portrayal as the Joker the best superhero movie performance in the past 50 years.
+Actors who have cited Ledger's performance as an inspiration for pursuing a career in acting include Timothée Chalamet and Jacob Elordi.

 Ledger's Joker is referenced in The Office episode "Employee Transfer", in which Dwight Schrute, Creed Bratton, and Kevin Malone all dress up as the character for Halloween.